Airline CEOs plead with White House to avert looming US job cuts

 Airlines did not offer a new proposal but again made the case that helping avert airline job cuts was one good reason to pass a broad coronavirus relief bill.

-After the meeting with Meadows, Parker said it was "not fair" that thousands of airline workers were about to be laid off.
-"We're just here to plead with everyone involved to get to a quarterly package before October 1."
+After the meeting with Meadows, American Airlines Chief Executive Doug Parker said it was "not fair" that thousands of airline workers were about to be laid off.

+"It's not fair to them, it's not fair to our country. ...
+We're just here to plead with everyone involved to get to a COVID relief package before October 1," Parker said.

+He said there is "enormous bipartisan support" but there is no legislative vehicle yet to win approval.

-Southwest Airlines Chief Executive Gary Kelly said the initial payroll support plan "didn't go far enough and long enough."
+Southwest Airlines Chief Executive Gary Kelly said after the meeting the initial payroll support plan "didn't go far enough and long enough."

-American has said it plans to end service to 15 small communities without additional government assistance.
+American has said it plans to end service to 15 small communities without additional government assistance and furlough about 19,000 workers.

 At the end of this month the US$25 billion in federal payroll assistance airlines received when the coronavirus first began spreading around the world is set to expire.